In Amsterdam, a city where there are said to be more bicycles than residents, large numbers of bikes go missing…

 The Fietsdepot — Bicycle Repository

 If your bicycle is missing it may have been stolen.
-However, if you parked it illegally, including exceeding the maximum parking time — or the way you parked it created a hindrance or unsafe situation — it may instead have been removed by city district officials or the police.
+However, if you parked it illegally, including exceeding the maximum parking time2 — or the way you parked it created a hindrance or unsafe situation — it may instead have been removed by civil enforcement officers or the police.

 - In 2017, 80.442 were brought to the Fietsdepot — up from 63.710 a year earlier.